NACOE Graduation Celebration

 In addition to MSU's Commencement, at the conclusion of each semester the Norm Asbjornson College of Engineering holds a celebration for engineering and computer science graduates and their families and friends.

 A reception follows the ceremony.
-Dress is casual and light snacks are served.
+Dress is casual and appetizers and refreshments are served.

-Students must pre-register to be inducted into the Order of the Engineer or take the Pledge of the Computing Professional no later than Tuesday, Nov.
-26 at 1:00.
+Students must pre-register to be inducted into the Order of the Engineer or take the Pledge of the Computing Professional no later than Friday, November 17.
 Late registation cannot be accomodated.

 How To Register

 - Students may stop by 237 Norm Asbjorson Hall to have their finger sized.
 Order of the Engineer rings are worn on the little finger of the graduate's dominant hand.

 - Please visit the front desk in 237 Norm Asbjornson Hall to submit payment of $20.00.
 Payment can be made by cash or check.
 We are unable to accept credit or debit card payment.
 Students can stop by anytime between 8AM-5PM on weekdays.
 Registration and payment must be submitted by Friday, November 17 at 5PM.